 Next thing to consider is the set of communication and collaboration tools you’ll be using with your staff.
 The importance of communication can’t be stressed enough.
 It’s a vital component of any relationship, especially in a long-distance working relationship.

 Make use of tools like Skype, Hangouts, and Slack.
 Collaborative tools like Google Docs and Zoho are free to use.
 They’re also easy to integrate with other apps or your preferred email client.
 Paying for an enterprise account adds more people to your team and improves the security for your emails.

 Disciplining and Rewarding Your Staff

 Most outsourcing companies offer actively managed services, wherein their top management takes care of everything, including employee-employer relations management.
 While you have the final say on who to hire, fire and promote, much of the work to accomplish these things as smoothly and peacefully as possible is done by your outsourcing provider.

-Outsourcing is global collaboration.
-You're expected to participate in evaluating the performance of your staff, deciding who to hire or fire, and ultimately, choosing which ones to promote and raise their salaries.
+Outsourcing is a form of global collaboration.
+You’re expected to participate in evaluating the performance of your staff, deciding who to hire or fire, and ultimately, choosing which ones to promote and raise their salaries.

 Canceling the Contract

 Many outsourcing companies offer a termination of convenience clause in their contracts.
 Because what you’re essentially doing is staff leasing, your contract reflects the ability to end the relationship at any time.
 There’s no need to provide a reason.